 4. Flower Mound Community Park Ponds (Flower Mound)

-Leaving Lewisville, you're looking at about 11 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Lewisville, you're looking at about 11 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 3900 Wichita Court, Flower Mound, TX 75028

-Good to know: fishing pond, bank fishing, playground, walking trail, picnic areas, restrooms, parking, shade.
+Good to know: fishing pond, bank fishing, playground, walking trail, picnic areas, restrooms.

 Parent tip: The shade on the north bank of the larger pond holds more fish in summer — set up there rather than in the sunny open area near the parking lot.